 [19] The power limit applies inside a closed tank and corresponds to a spectral density of -41,3 dBm/MHz e.i.r.p. outside a 500 litre test tank."

-[20] The medical data acquisition category covers the transmission of non-voice data to and from non-implantable medical devices for the purpose of monitoring, diagnosing and treating patients in healthcare facilities or patient's home.
+[20] The medical data acquisition category covers the transmission of non-voice data to and from non-implantable medical devices for the purpose of monitoring, diagnosing and treating patients in healthcare facilities or patient's home, as prescribed by duly authorised healthcare professionals.

-[21] PMR446 equipment is hand portable (no base station or repeater use) and uses integral antennas only in order to maximise sharing and minimise interference.
+[21] PMR446 equipment is hand portable (no base station or repeater use) to be carried on a person or manually operated and uses integral antennas only in order to maximise sharing and minimise interference.
 PMR 446 equipment operates in short range peer-to-peer mode and shall be used neither as a part of infrastructure network nor as a repeater.

 [22] An alarm system is a device which uses radio communication support for indicating an alert to a system or a person, as a main functionnality, at a distant location when a problem or a specific situation occurs.
 Radio alarms include social alarms and alarms for security and safety.

-[23] Medical Body Area Network Systems (MBANS) , used for medical data acquisition , are intended to be used in healthcare facilities and patients' homes.
-They are low power radio systems used for the transmission of non-voice data to and from medical devices for the purposes of monitoring, diagnosing and treating patients as prescribed by duly authorised healthcare professionals and are defined in the context of medical applications only;
+[23] Medical Body Area Network Systems (MBANS) are used for medical data acquisition and are intended for low-power wireless networking of a plurality of body-worn sensors and/or actuators as well as of a hub device placed on/around the human body.

 [24]Member States can specify exclusion zones or equivalent measures in which the obstacle detection application for rotorcraft use shall not be used for the protection of the radioastronomy service or other national use.
 Rotorcraft is defined as EASA CS-27 and CS-29 (resp.
 JAR-27 and JAR-29 for former certifications);